Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Introduction

 \subsection{Structure of the Survey}

 The structure of this survey is outlined in \autoref{fig:FMs}.
 Section~\ref{sec:background} provides an introduction to Foundation Models and a critical review of related surveys on scenario generation and analysis, encompassing both classical approaches and recent advances with Foundation Models.
-Sections~\ref{sec:llm}, \ref{sec:vlm}, and \ref{sec:mllm} systematically examine language-based Foundation Models, beginning with fundamental concepts and followed by an in-depth discussion of recent applications of Large Language Models, Vision Language Models, and Multimodal Large Language Models in scenario generation and analysis.
-Sections~\ref{sec:dm} and \ref{sec:wm} address vision-centric Foundation Models, detailing the principles of diffusion models and world models and their relevance to scenario generation.
-Section~\ref{sec:dataset} surveys publicly available datasets and simulation benchmarks pertinent to scenario generation and analysis in autonomous driving and highlights major competition challenges in the field.
+Sections~\ref{sec:llm}, \ref{sec:vlm}, and \ref{sec:mllm} systematically examine language-based Foundation Models, beginning with fundamental concepts and followed by an in-depth discussion of recent applications of \glspl{llm}, \glspl{vlm}, and \glspl{mllm} in scenario generation and analysis.
+Sections~\ref{sec:dm} and \ref{sec:wm} address vision-centric Foundation Models, detailing the principles of \glspl{dm} and \glspl{wm} and their relevance to scenario generation.
+Section~\ref{sec:dataset} surveys commen evaluation metrics, publicly available datasets, and simulation benchmarks pertinent to scenario generation and analysis in autonomous driving, and highlights major competition challenges in the field.
 Finally, Section~\ref{sec:discussion} and Section~\ref{sec:directions} identify open research questions and outline prospective research directions, while Section~\ref{sec:conclusion} summarizes the key findings of this survey. \hypertarget{sec:fm}{}